Monitoring the Seine River in Paris

 - Demonstrated the effectiveness of chemical wastewater disinfection, which is essential to reduce dry weather bacterial pollution

-- Has consistently provided comprehensive scientific reports examining the correlation between bacterial concentrations and various factors, such as rain events, river flow rate, and sewage system discharges, helping understand how specific events affect the water quality of the Seine at particular locations.
+- Consistently provided comprehensive scientific reports examining the correlation between bacterial concentrations and various factors, such as rain events, river flow rate, and sewage system discharges, helping understand how specific events affect the water quality of the Seine at particular locations.